-Song 4.5 Thy two breasts are like two young roes that are twins, which feed among the lilies.
+Song 4.5 Your two breasts are like two fawns, twins of a gazelle, that graze among the lilies.

 Fawns, gazelles, harts were all delightful deerlike creatures known for their sexual playfulness.
 By comparing his bride's features to these nimble creatures, Solomon suggests that they add a subtle personality and grace to her posture, maybe in a shy deer-like sort of way.
 This imagery implies that her breasts were uncovered and he is probably softly caressing them.